 The stables are located on land adjacent to a portion of the original Cedar Lane that was once a vegetable farm owned by Herman and John Brockman, known to many as the “radish kings of Long Island.”
 Despite the urbanization of the surrounding area, members of the Brockman family farmed the land until 1953, when labor costs and increased competition made farming unprofitable.
-The Brockman’s farm is now home to the Lindenwood Village and Rockwood Park housing developments as well as Sunrise Stables stand on the Brockman’s former farmland.
+Lindenwood Village and Rockwood Park housing developments, as well as Sunrise Stables stand on the Brockman’s former farmland.
 NYC Parks obtained jurisdiction over the land that is now Sunrise Stables from the Board of Estimate on March 24, 1938 after the land became available due to road improvements on South Conduit Avenue.

 Many African Americans made the journey west after escaping slavery, while others moved westward in wagon trains after emancipation.
-Many more moved during the exodus of 1879, convinced that the end of Reconstruction meant the end of their chances for a successful life in the South, relocated to states such as Texas and Oklahoma.
+They moved during the exodus of 1879, convinced that the end of Reconstruction meant the end of their chances for a successful life in the South, and relocated to states such as Texas and Oklahoma.
 By the closing of the American frontier in 1890, there were 500,000 African Americans living in these two states alone.
 These frontier settlers found employment as cowboys, a position essential to the economies of many western states.
 The cowboy lifestyle appealed to African Americans due to their belief that the profession was one in which skill counted more than skin color.